-Between 2012 and 2017, DSV transported a total of 385,000 tons of concrete parts through the streets of Copenhagen, Denmark.
+Between 2012 and 2017, DSV transported a total of 385,000 tonnes of concrete parts through the streets of Copenhagen, Denmark.

 This innovative solution spared the city half the amount of traffic and CO2 emissions compared to the original plans.